9 Questions with Electronic Music Producer GRiZ

-That’s the tagline of GRiZ’s latest single “I’m Good,” and it represents his music well.
+That’s the tagline of GRiZ’s most recent single “I’m Good,” and it represents his music well.
 Describing his sound as “future funk,” GRiZ blends soul, funk, hip-hop, and electronic music into an upbeat, groovy style all his own.
 Build sections may feature the pitch-rising synths, noise-sweeps, and drum rolls that are familiar to fans of EDM.
 Then the song might drop into a saxophone riff, classic electronic keyboard, tambourine, or trap drums.
 All of the sounds are recorded and mixed pristinely, and the songs are just fun to listen to.

 GRiZ has been hard at work for the past two years on his upcoming album, Ride Waves (featuring Snoop Dogg, Wiz Khalifa, DRAM, Yoshi Flower, Bootsy Collins) but he took some time away to answer my questions about music production.
 In this interview, GRiZ offers advice and techniques for aspiring producers and his outlook on the future of music.